-I am a research assistant at the Department of Media Psychology at the School of Communication of the University of Hohenheim (Stuttgart).
-I have studied communication science, economics, and philosophy at the Johannes-Gutenberg University of Mainz and the Macquarie University of Sydney (Australia).
-I have previously worked at PRIME Research in Mainz and at the department of politics and current affairs of the ZDF (Second German Television).
+I am a research assistant at the Department of Media Psychology at the School of Communication of the University of Hohenheim (Stuttgart, Germany).
+I have studied communication science, economic sciences, and philosophy at the Johannes Gutenberg University (Mainz, Germany) and the Macquarie University (Sydney, Australia).
+I have previously worked at PRIME Research in Mainz and at the Department of Politics and Current Affairs of the ZDF (Germany's national public television broadcaster).

-In my research, I focus on different aspects of computer-mediated communication and media usage patterns.
+In my research, I focus on analyzing and understanding computer-mediated communication.
 I am specifically interested in the psychological experience of privacy.
-In my research projects, I analyze how people navigate networked environments while engaging in privacy regulation and self-disclosure.
+Currently, I analyze how people navigate networked environments while engaging in privacy regulation and self-disclosure.
 I am further interested in alternative methods of data collection (e.g., tracking and experience sampling methods) and statistical modeling (e.g., longitudinal structure equation modelling and item response theory).